lich-uct/molpher-lib/doc/source/usage/installation.rst

 Installation
 ============

-Below are two currently available methods of installation.
+In this section, we discuss various methods of installation.
+There are also instructions on how to build the library from source and other comments useful to library developers.

 ..  note:: As of yet, the library is only available for the Linux platform and will only run
         on 64-bit systems.
-However, other platforms will probably be supported in the future as well.
+However, support for other platforms is on the roadmap as well.

-..  warning:: The library has only been tested on a few Debian-based systems so far.
+..  warning:: So far, the library is only tested on a limited number of Debian-based systems.
 Therefore, it might not work properly
-    on other Linux distributions.
+    on some other Linux distributions.

 Installation with Anaconda
 --------------------------

-This is probably the easiest and preferred way to install the library and the associated Python package.
+If you want to use the library from Python environment, this is probably the best way for you to install.
 All you need to do is either get the full `Anaconda <https://www.continuum.io/downloads>`_ distribution or its lightweight variant, `Miniconda <http://conda.pydata.org/miniconda.html>`_.

-Anaconda/Miniconda is essentially a Python distribution, package manager and virtual environment in one and makes setting up a development environment for your project very easy.
+Anaconda/Miniconda is essentially a Python distribution, package manager and virtual environment in one and makes setting up a development environment for your projects very easy.
-After installing Anaconda/Miniconda you need to run the following to install the package:
+After installing Anaconda/Miniconda you need to run the following to install the package in your environment:

 ..  code-block:: bash

-    conda install -c lich molpher-lib
+    conda install -c rdkit -c lich molpher-lib

-This will automatically install the latest non-development version of the library in the currently active environment (for more information on environments and the :command:`conda` command see `Conda Test Drive <http://conda.pydata.org/docs/test-drive.html>`_).
+This will automatically install the latest non-development version of the library in your currently active environment.
+If you are interested in the development snapshots, you can specify the :code:`dev` label while you install:

+..  code-block:: bash

+    conda install -c rdkit -c lich/label/dev molpher-lib

+..  attention:: The binaries in the :code:`molpher-lib` package are compiled against
+    the newest version of RDKit (:code:`2018.03.1` at the time of writing), which has a different ABI than the previous versions.
+    Therefore, this and the following versions of Molpher-lib will not work with older versions of RDKit anymore.

+For more information on environments and the :command:`conda` command see `Conda Test Drive <http://conda.pydata.org/docs/test-drive.html>`_.

+You can test if the library works as it should by running the Python test suite:

+..  code-block:: python

+    from molpher.tests import run

+    run()

 Building and Installing from Source -- Linux
 --------------------------------------------